Chapter 16:

 Nadia sifted through the hay on the ground and picked up her wand.
 She also found another metallic object.
 It was another kunai.
 However, she inspected it more closely this time.

 “I can tell it’s a kunai, but the handle is missing.
-And there’s blood on it.
 Did it hit the horse?
-No, it must’ve hit the rope to let the horse loose,” said Nadia, as she put the kunai in her pocket.
+No, it must’ve hit the rope to let that horse loose,” said Nadia, as she put the kunai in her pocket.

 “Nadia, you know when you got hit by that other kunai back there?
 I need to warn you right now.
-I can see where you are from your blood.”
+I can see where you are from your blood,” Kitezh pointed out.

-Nadia turned to look at her arm.
-She realized there was blood seeping down in the form of her arm.
+Nadia turned her head to look at her arm.
+She could see blood seeping down despite her arm being invisible.

 “Damn it.
 I could use my healing magic to help us both, but now isn’t the best place.”